Bill Cleary (footballer, born 1931)

 William Cleary (20 April 1931 – 12 March 1991) was an English footballer who played at half-back for Sunderland, Norwich City, Wisbech Town, Port Vale, Boston United, and King's Lynn.

 Career

-Cleary played for South Bank East End and Sunderland (without making a first team appearance), before joining Norman Low's Norwich City in 1953.
-He played 18 Third Division South games for the "Canaries", as the Carrow Road outfit posted mid-table finishes in 1953–54, 1954–55, and 1955–56.
-He then played non-league football for Wisbech Town.
+Cleary played for South Bank East End and Sunderland (without making a first-team appearance) before joining Norman Low's Norwich City in 1953.
+He played 18 Third Division South games for the "Canaries", as the Carrow Road club posted mid-table finishes in 1953–54, 1954–55, and 1955–56.
+He then played non-League football for Wisbech Town.
 He was signed again by Norman Low, now manager of Port Vale, in November 1957.
-He played eight Third Division South and two FA Cup games in the 1957–58 season, but failed to nail down a regular slot at Vale Park and so was transferred to Southern League side Boston United in July 1958.
+He played eight Third Division South and two FA Cup games in the 1957–58 season.
+Still, he failed to nail down a regular slot at Vale Park.
+He was transferred to Southern League side Boston United in July 1958.
 He moved on to King's Lynn, before returning to old club Wisbech Town.
 He became a coach, manager, and finally a director at the club.